isomerpages/mindef-ndp2022/_temp/NDP @ Heartlands.md

 * Each application will come with 2 e-tickets.
 E-tickets DO NOT come with event coupons nor coupons for the redemption of NDP packs.
 * A confirmation email will be sent to the registered email address, which can be used to grant entry into the carnival site.

+#### Admission Advisory for NE Shows

+For those attending the NE Shows, please click here for essential information on getting there, things to bring, vaccination-differentiated measures and more.
+Click <a href="/files/NDP%2022%20Advisory%20NE.pdf" target="_blank">here</a> for details.